 - Alcohol consumption.
 Regular alcohol consumption increases the risk of gout.
 More specifically, alcohol use was found to be associated with a 3-fold higher risk of gout among women and a 2-fold higher risk in men, compared to those with no alcohol intake or ≤1 ounce of alcohol intake per week.

-- Some medications, such as diuretics, cyclosporine, aspirin, and niacin, can put you at risk of gout.
+- Medications.
+Some medications, such as diuretics, cyclosporine, aspirin, and niacin, can put you at risk of gout.

 - Other health conditions.
 High blood pressure, high BMI, kidney disease, thyroid disease, obesity, metabolic syndrome, high cholesterol levels, high triglyceride levels, sleep apnea, and diabetes can all raise your risk of gout.